Douthat State Park – “Tonic for the Mind, Body and Spirit”

 *As always, for all visitors and campers, please remember to pack out whatever you bring in.
 Please keep this beautiful lake clean for all to enjoy and for future generations to come.

-Marmot Limelight 3P Tent – Review after 4 years, 24 nights
+Marmot Limelight 3P Tent – Review after 11 years, 31 nights

 Once in a while, you come across camping gear that is so good, you can’t imagine tripping without it.
 This has been my experience with the Marmot Limelight 3 person tent.
-I bought this tent at REI for a trip out to the Grayson Highlands (southwest virginia) in the spring of 2013.
-Over the past 4 years, it has been with me on several canoe and backcountry trips; from torrential downpour in the boreal forests of Ontario, to the frosty snows of West Virginia, this tent has held up to the elements and more.
+I bought this tent at REI for a trip out to the Grayson Highlands (southwest Virginia) in the spring of 2013.
+Over the past 11 years, it has been with me on several canoe and backcountry trips; from torrential downpour in the boreal forests of Ontario, to the frosty snows of West Virginia, this tent has held up to the elements and more.

 Design: For the amount of space and durability that this tent provides, the limelight is fairly light, weighing in at a packed weight of 6lbs, 11 oz.
 There are certainly lighter tents out there for backpacking, but the ruggedness of this tent makes it ideal for canoe tripping.
 It is designed as a three person tent, although I would say it comfortable fits two adults.
 It provides 42.6 square feet of space with dual doors for easy access.
 The vestibules on the rainfly add another 10 square feet of covered space at both entrance points.
 Mesh panels, allow for good air circulation to prevent condensation.
 A footprint is included to protect the tent against, rocks, sticks, etc. The aluminum poles are light and durable and snap together with no fuss.
 Over the years, they have taken on a slightly different shape, but this does not hinder its performance.